Avg: 2.8 from 314 votes

 If you feel there is a situation where there is no good LNT descent, you can contact the GCC or the Climbing Ranger of the Mohonk Preserve directly.

-Spot a large oak tree right next to the cliff; City Lights starts behind the tree, at a thin crack with a triangular pod about 20' up.
+Spot a large oak tree right next to the cliff; City Lights starts behind the tree, at a thin crack with two triangular pod about 20' up that look like the Sterling Rope logo.

 P1: Climb the thin crack and make a slippery move into the pod on polished rock (crux).
 Continue to a ledge, move left and climb a right-facing flake.
 Continue up the face, trending left, following the easiest line (or traverse right about 20', then head upwards, at a similar grade and protection).
 Aim for a small overhang to a small ledge and a 2-bolt anchor.
 5.8-, 80'.